ScottA27/Portfolio-Project-5/README.md

 ### Colour Scheme

 When I was designing my project I always wanted to keep things simple.
 I decided that the best way to do this was to have colours based on a football pitch, which is green and white.
 I thought dark greens throughout the project, implemented in buttons and nav links, where the best way to use the colour.
 There is also a slight grey background colour on the page.
 The alerts throughout the website are a lighter shade of green, pairing well with the lighter shades already on the page.
 The signup and signin pages also have orange implemented as it goes well with the green and white.
-Overall the colour palette is fairly simple but all the colours go together and very complimentary.
+Overall the colour palette is fairly simple but all the colours go together and are very complimentary.

 ![Colour Palette](/images/Colour-Palette.png)